eder/express-inline-css-amp/README.md

 });

 ```
--  Yes its works with css, scss our sass \o/.
+-  Yes its works with css, scss and sass \o/.
 - `CSSFilePath`: Path of the final css file where rules are taken out.
 - `CCSMinify`:  Default is true, this brings up the possibility of mifying the css file.